abhinavchandra28/AWS-ETL-Process/README.md

 4️⃣ Automation → AWS Lambda triggers Glue when new files are uploaded

 5️⃣ Deployment → Use Python Boto3 to deploy the infrastructure

+Edit the glue_etl.py script according to your use case for the columns, data and tables in use.
+Set up an AWS account with
+Enabled S3, glue, lambda, step functions etc.
+Create IAM roles.
+Installed python 3.8+
+Installed boto3 and CLI for deployment.